usaid-cs/yesterday-i-learned/random.md

 - "Inner-platform effect" refers to software becoming so flexible that its structure becomes its parent programming language/platform.
 - Kombucha is fermented tea.
 Although kombucha is claimed to have several beneficial effects on health, the claims are not supported by scientific evidence.
 - Scottish bank notes are in fact promissory notes, and are worth nothing like GBP in value.
-- [Speibecken](http://de.wikipedia.org/wiki/Speibecken) are German Oktoberfest puke sinks.
-They are not only used during Oktoberfest.
-Speibecken conveniently translates on Google to "dining room".
 - Every year, [important people](https://en.wikipedia.org/wiki/List_of_Bilderberg_participants#Britain) in the [Bilderberg Group](http://en.wikipedia.org/wiki/Bilderberg_Group) meet up, lock themselves in a soundproof room, and discuss world affairs in confidence.
 No one knows what they talk about.
 - [The Indian education system] revolve around examinations, the education itself is deeply flawed.
 Rote memorization in almost every subject, no critical thinking whatsoever, outdated syllabuses, terrible teachers (they aren't paid well so usually "good" people don't get into teaching), and exams that are easy to "game".
 [Rest of comment](https://www.reddit.com/r/worldnews/comments/2zld47/bbc_news_indian_students_caught_cheating_in_exams/cpk0xow)
 - [Quakes](<http://en.wikipedia.org/wiki/Quake_(natural_phenomenon)>) happen everywhere, all planets with tectonic plates, and the moon...